Joseph Kony: Kony 2012

-Joseph Kony and the LRA received a surge of attention in early March 2012, when a 30-minute documentary titled Kony 2012 by US filmmaker Jason Russell for the campaign group Invisible Children, Inc. was released.
+Kony and the LRA received a surge of attention in early March 2012, when a 30-minute documentary, Kony 2012, by US filmmaker Jason Russell for the campaign group Invisible Children, Inc. was released.
 The intention of the production was to draw attention to Kony in an effort to increase US involvement in the issue and have Kony arrested by the end of 2012.

-A poll suggested that more than half of young adult Americans heard about Kony 2012 in the days following the video's release.
-Several weeks after the release of the video, a resolution condemning Kony and supporting US assistance fighting the LRA was introduced in the US Senate, passing several months later.
+A poll suggested that more than half of young adult Americans heard about Kony 2012 in the days following its release.
+Several weeks after its release, a resolution condemning Kony and supporting US assistance fighting the LRA was introduced in the US Senate, passing several months later.
 Kony 2012 has been criticized for simplifying the history of the LRA conflict, and for failing to note that Kony was already pushed out of Uganda six years before the film was made.

 Surrender of Ongwen

 Dominic Ongwen served as a key member of the LRA and constituted one of Kony's senior aides in the organization.
 Kidnapped as a child, he became a soldier in the LRA, then rose through the organization's hierarchy.
 Ongwen surrendered himself to representatives of the CAR in January 2015, which was a major blow to Kony's group.
 Ugandan army spokesman Paddy Ankunda stated that the event "puts the LRA in the most vulnerable position" and that it "is only Kony left standing".

 Of the five LRA commanders charged by the ICC in 2004, only Kony remained at large at that time.
-With only a few hundred fighters remaining loyal to him, it was mistakenly thought that he would be unable to evade capture for much longer.
+With only a few hundred fighters remaining loyal to him, it was mistakenly thought that he would be unable to evade capture much longer.
 In February 2021, Ongwen was convicted by the International Criminal Court of 61 counts of crimes against humanity and war crimes.

 LRA neutralization and U.S. stand-down

-In April 2017, Ugandan and US military forces ended their hunt for Kony and his group, with a Ugandan spokesperson stating that "the LRA no longer poses a threat to us as Uganda".
+In April 2017, Ugandan and US military forces ended their hunt for Kony and his group, with a Ugandan spokesperson saying, "the LRA no longer poses a threat to us as Uganda".
 At that time, his force was estimated to have shrunk to around 100 soldiers.